 VA Loan Articles

-VA assigned appraisers must include a location map in the report, building perimeter sketches and photographs of either the sale property or the lot where proposed construction is to take place.
+VA-assigned appraisers must include a location map in the report, building perimeter sketches and photographs of either the sale property or the lot where proposed construction is to take place.

 The appraisal process isn't intended to unreasonably raise the bar when it comes to quality in a new or existing house; instead it's designed to protect both the VA loan borrower and the government's investment in your dream home.
 Furthermore, the VA appraisal process is not intended as a complete, top-to-bottom home inspection and just because a property has passed a VA appraisal does not guarantee that the home is free from defects.